Installing on Red Hat and CentOS

 $ java -jar OKMInstaller.jar

-Remember to check Using the installer in case of using a proxy to access the Internet.
+Remember to check Using the installer if you are using a proxy to access the Internet.

 The installer will ask for an authorized user and password.
 If you don't already have this information, please open a support ticket at https://support.openkm.com or contact your sales agent.

-When the installation process has finished, please ensure that Java 8 is the default one:
+When the installation process has finished, please ensure that Java 8 is the default:

 $ java -version